piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 read_files.py --> functions to read and write the information of run.sh.

-MERGER.py --> Merge the pdf plots in only one summary pdf.
+MERGER.py --> Merge the pdf plots in only one summary pdf (using PyPDF2).

 ###  XMM_data_selector.py / NuSTAR_data_selector.py